learn-co-curriculum/phase-0-intro-to-js-2-debugging-in-node/README.md

 Note that our logged message shows at the top of the screenshot above.
-When we ran `cont`, the execution of the code resumed so the `console.log()` was run, the `count` variable was incremented, and the execution contined to the next loop.
+When we ran `cont`, the execution of the code resumed so the `console.log()` was run, the `count` variable was incremented, and the execution continued to the next loop.
 If you enter the REPL and check the value of `count`, you will see that it's now equal to `2`.